-Come ride along with me from Zion National Park to Glen Canyon to Antelope Canyon, Horseshoe Bend and the Grand Canyon with – if you can believe it – stops in between, this is an ambitious addition to my “perfect day” series.
-But it was all possible in a day – a perfect day.
+Come ride along with me from Zion National Park to Glen Canyon to Antelope Canyon to Horseshoe Bend, and the Grand Canyon with – if you can believe it – stops in between!

 That friend, Jeremy, brought his Passport to the National Parks and showed me the nearly 70 stamps he had collected from different national parks, forests, and memorials.

 A couple of days later, on a sunny November day, I woke up in the beautiful town of St. George, Utah with the goal of getting to the Grand Canyon in time for dinner.
 In and of itself, this was an ambitious goal, but my map showed national sites and monuments along the way, meaning an opportunity to earn my first stamps!

 Now a trip to Zion National Park could be – should be – at least one full day.
-But I had time for only a quick stop, so that same friend who showed off his Passport gave me a tip for going to Zion and skipping the crowds.
+But I had time for only a quick stop, so that same friend who showed off his National Park Passport gave me a tip for going to Zion and skipping the crowds.

 The secret, he told me, is Kolob Canyons.
 You see, the main Zion National Park Visitor Center is off of Utah State Route 9 near the town of Springdale.
 It’s so popular that the parking lot fills up early in the morning and visitors are advised to park in Springdale and take the free shuttle into the park.